 Tip: Some photographers work with clients who are happy to get just 5-10 photos and then select just a couple to be used within their marketing or advertising material.

 10. PHOTO FILE TYPE AND RESOLUTION QUALITY

-You - the photographer - can have different prices depending on the photo file type? i.e. NEF (Raw), JPEG, GIF, PNG? or an exact image resolution?
-Will you - the photographer - hire a professional retoucher before photos are seen by the client?
-Use this requirements to increase your photography quote.
+You – the photographer – can have different prices depending on the photo file type. i.e. NEF (Raw), JPEG, GIF, PNG? or an exact image resolution?
+Will you – the photographer – hire a professional retoucher before the photos are seen by the client?
+Use this requirement to increase your photography quote.

 11. OFFER VISUAL CREATIVE INSIGHTS AND CHARGE MORE

 Pitch unique creative visual styles to increase your quote:

 - Shooting angles. you can charge a premium for popular photography angles that require specific equipment or talent such as Bird’s eye view, Flatlay view, High angle, Low angle aka “bug’s eye view” and 360 views.

 - Uniqueness.
 Think about elements you – the photographer – can bring to create unique compositions that will make your client pay an extra fee.
 Can you bring unique talent/people never shot before?
 Unique costumes? specific backdrops needed to create unique backgrounds?
 Unique makeup on models?
 Unique concept?